YoYoGames/GameMaker-Manual/README.md

 ### Please be careful when editing the manual.

-:hand: Be aware of the writing and formatting styles used within the existing text, and make sure your additions/changes are consistent.
+:hand: Be aware of the writing and formatting styles used within the existing text, and make sure your additions/changes are consistent with them.

 :wrench: For making your changes, it is recommended that you make a fork, clone it and edit locally where you can test your HTML in your browser.